gregduncan/coderpad-frontend-challenge/README.md

 ### Run the local server

-To boot up the apprun the following command in a terminal at the repo root:
+To boot up the app run the following command in a terminal at the repo root:

 ```bash
 npm run dev